Sazadur/sazadur.github.io/_pages/team.md

 {% include figure.html path="assets/img/kimia_headshot.jpg" title="Kimia Tasnia" class="img-fluid rounded z-depth-1" align="right"%}

 #### <a href='https://www.linkedin.com/in/ishraq-tashdid-7051b8194/'>Ishraq Tashdid</a>
 Ishraq is a highly motivated and industry-experienced graduate student in the department of ECE at the University of Central Florida, working under the supervision of <a href='https://www.ece.ucf.edu/person/sazadur-rahman/'>Dr. Sazadur Rahman</a>.
 With a strong focus on Hardware Security, EDA Automation, and Secure Architecture Development, his research work is aimed at addressing the growing challenges of protecting electronic systems from cyberattacks.
 Prior to joining UCF, Ishraq worked extensively on the design and verification of a RISC-V based processor, primarily on its Floating Point Core, for a Irvine, CA start-up.
 Along with being the Team Lead for the Design and Verification Team, he gained invaluable hands-on experience by working with industry-maintained on-chip protocols, such as AXI, AHB, and AMBA and verification methodologies such as UVM, and COCOTB for python.
 He was also the moderator for the IC Package Design Team at his company and has played an integral role in the hiring and grooming up process.
 Ishraq is passionate about using his skills and knowledge to make a positive impact on the world and is eager to collaborate with other researchers and industry partners to develop new solutions against ML-based and Oracle-based adversaries.

 You can find two of his recent blog posts here:

-1)	<a href='https://www.dsinnovators.com/blogs/apb-to-axi-bus-bridge'>APB-to-AXI Bus Bridge</a>
+# 1)	<a href='https://www.dsinnovators.com/blogs/apb-to-axi-bus-bridge'>APB-to-AXI Bus Bridge</a>

-2)	<a href='https://www.dsinnovators.com/blogs/axi-memory-controller'>AXI-memory Conroller</a>
+# 2)	<a href='https://www.dsinnovators.com/blogs/axi-memory-controller'>AXI-memory Conroller</a>

 {% include figure.html path="assets/img/ishraq_headshot.jpg" title="Ishraq Tashdid" class="img-fluid rounded z-depth-1" %}

 ## Undergraduate Students

 #### <a href='https://www.linkedin.com/in/mariam-rabadi-b2056821b/'>Mariam Rabadi</a>

 {% include figure.html path="assets/img/mariam_headshot.png" title="Kimia Tasnia" class="img-fluid rounded z-depth-1" %}

 #### <a href='https://www.linkedin.com/in/john-gierlach/'>John Gierlach</a>
+John Gierlach is a Computer Engineering bachelor's student who is focusing on the field of digital VLSI design at the University of Central Florida (UCF).
+He plans to continue his education at UCF by getting an MS in computer engineering.
+During his time at UCF, he led the IEEE UCF student branch as its president, conducted research around the idea of hardware security of high-bandwidth memory and fully homomorphic encryption (FHE) via an AMD fellowship, and had two internships at AMD and Georgia Technology Research Institute (GTRI).
+Specifically during his research, he is working with Synopsys tools such as Verdi and ASIP Design to design a specific hardware architecture that can perform FHE algorithms quickly and efficiently.
+In addition, John also conducted research on a U280 FPGA to analyze the effects of row-hammering on HBM to see if any data lines were manipulated by writing custom RTL code.
+Currently at GTRI, John is a software engineer intern who assists with developing applications and simulations for the United States Air Force.
+During his time at AMD, he was a silicon design engineer intern with the task of modifying the RTL of the RDNA architecture to improve the performance of the overall GPU pipeline.
+When John was a part of the IEEE UCF student chapter, he was a member, project chair, and president, during all these roles he designed projects and workshops for other members to learn valuable skills and brought industry representatives to the student organization to allow for more students to get opportunities for internships or fellowships.
+John’s goal is to design resilient, robust, and innovative hardware that enables engineers and scientists to maximize their efforts for building a better world for all.

 {% include figure.html path="assets/img/john_headshot.png" title="Kimia Tasnia" class="img-fluid rounded z-depth-1" %}